physicsturtle/physicsturtle_old/_calculus-II/unit2/basic_formulas.md

 courseDisplay: Calculus II
 ---

+Integration, or, the inverse operation of differentiation, is in general more difficult than differentiation.
+Differentiation has a very formulaic procedure; one can use the product and chain rules to differentiate any elementary function!
+However, when we work with integrals, the techniques are much more varied!
+Although all methods can be thought of in terms of reversing the chain rule or product rule, sometimes realizing what needs to be done is much more subtle.
+Thus, we start our discussion of the techniques of integration with the integrals that can be derived directly from a table of derivatives!

 In this section, we will discuss the basic formulas for integration, all of which should be memorized.
-We recall the table of derivatives, which I will cast in a different form than usual so that it can be more easily inverted to make a table of antiderivatives.
+We recall the table of derivatives, which I will write in a different form than usual so that it can be more easily inverted to make a table of integrals (aka antiderivatives).
+The table of derivatives is the following.

 #### Table of Derivatives: